lchristmann/waffle-dashboard/docs/CUSTOM-WAFFLE-DASHBOARD-GUIDE.md

-docker login -u <your_user> # and enter your password when prompted docker compose pull docker compose down
+docker login -u <your_user> # and enter your password when prompted docker compose pull docker compose down docker compose up -d
-# The below 4 lines are only relevant if you've changed something in the `public` folder
-docker volume rm waffle-dashboard_laravel-public-production docker compose up -d docker compose stop php-fpm sudo chown -R 33:33 /var/lib/docker/volumes/waffle-dashboard_laravel-public-production/_data
-# End of the 4 lines
-docker compose up -d
 ```

-> If you've changed something in the storage folder, you must take special action as above with the public folder (because it's a volume, too).<br>